giuliodondi/kOS-Shuttle_OPS1/README.md

 In some regions, even a double engine failure will allow an intact abort.
 This is valid both for a sudden double-engine failure or a second engine failure during an ongoing abort

 - Intact aborts can be triggered either manually or automatically
+- **Remmebr that the abort selectors and buttons are inactive until after SRB separation**
 - Manually, you can select an available mode from the GUI menu and then press the red _ABORT_ button to activate it
 - In case of an engine failure, you have 10 seconds to select a manual abort, after which the program will automatically activate an abort mode
   - The automatic intact abort logic is: ATO-TAL-RTLS in this order of preference, based on availability